 Well, one was incredibly talented, and I think he made his previous team nervous.
 Another, the only girl in the group, I think had health problems during the previous try, but she was well now.
 Perhaps she had been the only girl in her previous group.
 The third, well, I couldn’t see anything wrong with him.
 Maybe he just took some time to adjust to university life.

 Before I found out how great they were to work with, however, my mind started racing.
-I feared lazy prima-Donnas who’d show up late and want only their ideas, people who lacked the intelligence or talent to hold a camera, maybe even psychopaths or worse.
+I feared lazy prima-Donnas who’d show up late and want only their ideas, people who lacked the intelligence or talent to hold a camera, and maybe even psychopaths or worse.

-I mean, if the second rate horror film that I’d been an excluded part of the first time passed, what was so bad that it could fail?
+I mean, if the second-rate horror film that I’d been an excluded part of the first time passed, what was so bad that it could fail?

 So, I prepared for the worst.
 I tried to think up some idea that might have the potential to interest even the most narcissistic person, while being fun enough to engage the most air-headed do-nothing.
 At the very least, I wanted something that would interest me enough for my personal stamp on it not to go unnoticed.